Taxation - Taxpayer Protection Pledge

 The government should not be able to take your property involuntarily, for any reason.

-Individual Rights - Decriminalization of Cannabis (Marijuana)
+Individual Rights - Decriminalization and Legalization of Cannabis (Marijuana)

 Military veterans and others who suffer from psychological, emotional, and physical pain should not be denied a proven, viable alternative to highly-addictive narcotics.
-Medicinal marijuana has been proven to effectively aid cancer patients in managing the many side effects of chemotherapy and other treatments.
+Medicinal cannabis has been proven to effectively aid cancer patients in managing the many side effects of chemotherapy and other treatments.

 If beer, wine, and liquor are legal for adult recreational consumption, so should all forms of cannabis.